Didgeridoo, sleep apnea, snoring? How does playing help?

 While all of our didgeridoos will help, below are the didgeridoos we recommend for sleep apnea/snoring.

-Click on the photos below to see product descriptions and video demos:
+Click on a product photo below to see the detailed description and video demo: